 The Office of Governor’s Economic Initiatives works to support partnerships and projects between our Simulated Workplace companies, businesses, state and local government agencies, and other community organizations.
 These collaborative community partnerships create opportunities for our students to gain authentic work experiences, enhance their leadership and technical skills, and make a long term economic impact in communities across our state.

 The EPIC Competition will be completed over the next two school years and will require partnering with local businesses and other community organizations.
-The overarching concept should be to enhance students’ technical skills and creativity while making an impact within their local community.
-Think big, think efficient and think economic impact.
-Good luck and may the most creative, economically impactful structure win!
+The goal of the competition is to enhance students’ technical skills and creativity while making an impact within their local community.

 Simulated Workplace Computer Repair companies are being asked to use their knowledge to assist the Second Launch program in repairing used computers.
 The project is so amazing, because it takes old government computers and makes them new again, and the best part is that the counties get to keep the repaired computers!
 For more information, please watch the video below.